-In order to maintain the minimum capital requirement under Standardised Approach, External Credit Assessment Institution Rating (ECAI) has not been applied for the corporate portfolio since the risk weight of 100% has been applied for all TISCO corporate loans which are considered minimal in terms of clients.
-Additionally, most of TISCO corporate loan have not been rated by External Credit Rating Agency.
+In order to maintain the minimum capital requirement under Standardised Approach, External Credit Assessment Institution Rating (ECAI) has been applied for the corporate portfolio in 2010 in order to better reflect risk of client comparing with the risk weight of 100% has been applied for all TISCO corporate loans.

-Credit Risk Exposures under Internal Rating Based Approach

-Internal Rating Based (IRB) Phase Rollout Plan
+Credit Risk Exposures under Internal Rating Based Approach Internal Rating Based (IRB) Phase Rollout Plan

-As Basel II capital requirement has been effective since the end of 2008, TISCO Bank has adopted standardized approach (SA) for credit risk capital calculation in the first year.
+As Basel II capital requirement had been effective since the end of 2008 and Basel III capital requirement has been applied since January 2013, TISCO Bank has adopted standardized approach (SA) for credit risk capital calculation in the first year.
 TISCO Bank has been permitted from Bank of Thailand to rollout internal rating based approach (IRB) for credit risk capital calculation from the period of 31 December 2009.
 The detail of phase rollout plan which is approved from Bank of Thailand is as follow.

 Credit Portfolio Implementation Period 1.
 Hire Purchase Portfolio Period of 31 December 2009 2.
 Corporate Loan Portfolio Period of 31 December 2012 3.
-Mortgage Loan Portfolio Period of 31 December 2012 4.
-Other Retail Loan Portfolio Period of 31 December 2012
+Auto Cash Portfolio Period of 31 December 2015 4.
+Floor Plan Financing Period of 31 December 2016 5.
+Other Commercial Lending Period of 31 December 2020